Aayushch1212/devops/README.md

 - Fire if event failure rate > 1/min
 - Route alerts to Slack webhook for on-call notification

-This converts the stack from passive observation to active incident detection.
+This converts the stack from passive observation to active incident detection — critical for an autonomous edge device with no one watching a dashboard 24/7.